aplteam/Meddy/Docs/ReadMe.md

 #### The `workdir` parameter

 In a user-defined INI file one might specify the parameter `workdir`.
-That might well be a path, but since the user-defined INI file is likely to be the folder (or at least parent folder) that is going to be the working directory you can simply specify something like this:
+That might well be a path, but since the user-defined INI file is likely to be in the folder (or at least parent folder) that is going to be the working directory you can simply specify something like this:

 ```
 workdir = `[INI]`      ⍝ Same as the INI file